harnen/p2p-service-discovery/doc/report_m3/report.md

 * G9 - the protocol should be resistant to sybil attacks launched by malicious nodes as described in the section below.

+For the security analysis we performed two different evaluations:

+ * A network simulation evaluation (using Peersim simulator) to evaluate the performance and check the security goals of the whole protocol.
+ * A second evaluation using a Python simulator to analyse the performance of the registration tables under different attacks and loads.

+## Network Simulation analysis

+### Setup

-## Attacks evaluated
+### Attacks evaluated

-* Topic spam attack: Tries to place as many as registrations as possible by using unlimited bucket size in ticket table.
-* Malicious registrar attack: Returns registrations from malicious nodes when topic query.
+* Hybrid attack: It combines spamming attack to existing topic attacks, where evil 'registrants' try to place as much as registrations as possible by using bigger ticket size , with malicious registrars attack, where evil registrars replies with only malicious nodes when receiving a topic query.
+* Random topic spam attack: This attack tries to attack registrar topic table by spamming registrations of non-existing topics.
-* Dos registrar attack: Backlogs registrations from registrants by returning very long waiting times.
+* Dos registrar attack: Attack where malicious nodes try to backlog registrations from registrants by returning very long waiting times and reduce total number of registrations and therefore the performance of the system.
-* Hybrid attack: combined topic spam and  Malicious registrar attack).
-* Unlimited topics attack (malicious nodes generates unlimited topics id registrations to occupy registration tables)

-## Network Simulation setup

 ## Existing Topic Attack